RecList/evalRS-KDD-2023/README.md

 Importantly, the dataset of this workshop is a _new_, augmented version of the one used [last year at CIKM](https://github.com/RecList/evalRS-CIKM-2022): to provide richer [item meta-data](https://arxiv.org/abs/1912.02477), we extended the LFM-1b dataset with content-based features and user-provided labels from the [WASABI dataset](https://github.com/micbuffa/WasabiDataset) (see below).

-### Dataset overview
+### Data overview

 When you run the evaluation loop below, the code will automatically download _a chosen subset of the LFM dataset_, ready to be used (the code will download it only the first time you run it).
 There are three main objects available from the provided evaluation class:

-_Users_: a collection of users and available meta-data, including patterns of consumption, demographics etc...
-In the Data Challenge scenario, the user Id is the query item for the model, which is asked to recommend songs to the user.
+_Users_: a collection of users and available meta-data, including patterns of consumption, demographics etc. In the Data Challenge scenario, the user Id is the query item for the model, which is asked to recommend songs to the user.

 ![http://www.cp.jku.at/datasets/LFM-1b/](images/users.png)